mhostetter/galois/docs/tutorials/array-creation.rst

 Array creation
 ==============

+.. currentmodule:: galois

 Explicit construction
 ---------------------

-Galois field arrays can be constructed either explicitly or through `numpy` view casting.
+Galois field arrays can be constructed either explicitly or through :obj:`numpy` view casting.
 The method of array creation is the same for all Galois fields, but :math:`\mathrm{GF}(7)` is used as an example here.

 .. ipython:: python